Adreambottle/NLP_Yanan/DistilBert/DistilBert.md

 	* weight pruning (Hard to implement, hard to speed up)
 	* Neuron pruning
 * **Knowledge Distillation**
-  * Provide a small netwrok without too much loss on accuracy comparing with original network
+  * Provide a small network without too much loss on accuracy comparing with original network

 * **Parameter Quantization**
   * Using less bits to represent a value